Keeron12/bikesharing/README.md

 ## Overview

-The purpose of this project is to analyze bike share data from New York, and use this information to present a praposal to start a bike share businees in Des Moines, Iowa.
+The purpose of this project is to analyze bike share data from New York, and use this information to present a proposal to start a bike share businees in Des Moines, Iowa.

 ## Results